dingwilson/dotfiles/README.md

 # dotfiles

 This repository is a backup of my various system dotfiles.
+To run, use install.sh